Becoming a Psychiatric Nurse

-- Schools (especially those serving people with emotional and cognitive impairments)
+- Schools serving people with emotional and cognitive disorders

-To become an RN, candidates must earn an associate’s or bachelor’s degree in nursing.
-Training takes two to four years and includes hands-on work in many areas of nursing.
-Some schools offer bridge programs for working nurses who wish to earn a bachelor’s degree and accelerated programs for students who hold a bachelor’s degree in another field.
+RNs typically train for two years to obtain an associate degree or four years to obtain a bachelor’s degree.
+However, most facilities require a bachelor’s degree in nursing.
+Training includes classroom lectures and hands-on work in various areas of nursing.
+Some schools offer a bridge program from an associate to a bachelor’s degree.
+Other schools offer accelerated programs for students who hold a degree in another field.

-An experienced psychiatric RN can pursue voluntary certification as a Psychiatric Mental Health Nurse (PMHN) through the American Nurses Credentialing Center (ANCC).
-Candidates must pass an examination and demonstrate both work experience and continuing education in the psychiatric nursing field.
+An experienced psychiatric nurse can also obtain certification as Psychiatric Mental Health Nurse (PMHN) through the American Nurses Credentialing Center (ANCC).
+Again the candidate must pass an examination and demonstrate work experience as well as expertise in the field of mental health nursing.

 Necessary Skills and Qualities

-Above all, aspiring psychiatric nurses should feel compassion and empathy for people who are living with mental illness.
-Nurses need a good dose of emotional maturity in order to support their patients without feeling overwhelmed by their problems.
+Aspiring psychiatric nurses should be compassionate and have empathy for people who are living with mental illness.
+Nurses also need to have good self-awareness and maturity to support patients without feeling overwhelmed by the patients’ problems.

-Psychiatric nurses need to be detail-oriented, particularly when working with medications.
+Psychiatric nurses need to be detail-oriented and organized, especially when working with medications and documentation.

 Opportunities for Advancement